 Himalayan rivers have perennial flow.
 Their valleys are deep due to vertical erosion.
 With perennial flow and deep valleys, in the Himalayan course, these rivers are useful for Hydro Power Production and in plains for Navigation.
 The Himalayan rivers form Meanders as their flow is serpentine.
 The Himalayan drainage system is Antecedent in nature as these rivers are older than the Himalayan mountain ranges.
 Indus, Brahmaputra, Sutlej, and Arun-Kosi originate from Tibet and cut across the Himalayan mountain ranges to flow into the plains.

 Peninsular Rivers of India is a type of drainage system based on the flow of the river, peninsular rivers are classified as East flowing peninsular rivers, West flowing Peninsular rivers, and Inland Drainage.

 East Flowing Peninsular Rivers

 Mahanadi (Odisha), Godavari, Krishna (Andhra Pradesh) & Kaveri (Tamil Nadu).
 The Godavari has the largest basin and it is the second-largest basin of India after Ganga.
 So it is called Dakshinganga.

 These rivers are consequent.
-Their flow is south-east along the slope of the Indian Peninsular.
+Their flow is southeast along the slope of the Indian Peninsular.
 These rivers are seasonal as their flow is over hard metamorphic rocks.
-With low altitude and slope, these rivers are involved in lateral erosion.
+With low altitudes and slopes, these rivers are involved in lateral erosion.
 With lateral erosion, their valleys are wide and shallow.
 With seasonal flow and wide and shallow valleys, these rivers are neither useful for hydric power nor navigation.
 Formations of meanders are restricted.

 West Flowing Peninsular Rivers